Ermiq/Unity-3DCameraRig/README.md

 Designed for the camera construct that is made as following:

 1. `CamRotationPivotH`:
- a gameObject is a child of the root game object (player or something else), it rotates around it's Y axis only in World space.
+ a gameObject that could be attached to the root game object (player or something else) or the player object could be set via `TargetToFollow` it rotates around it's Y axis only in World space.

 2. `CamRotationPivotV`: